General State of the Market

 The most relevant right attributed to unsecured creditors is the right to vote in proportion to the value of their credits.

-This right is especially relevant on the occasion of the approval of the insolvency/restructuring plan, which require a qualified majority vote, and of the replacement of the official liquidator in an insolvency context allowing unsecured creditors to influence the outcome of these proceedings.
+This right is especially relevant on the occasion of the approval of the insolvency/restructuring plan, which requires a qualified majority vote, and of the replacement of the official liquidator in an insolvency context allowing unsecured creditors to influence the outcome of these proceedings.

 Precautionary Measures within Insolvency Proceedings

-On its own initiative, or upon a request from a creditor, the insolvency court may adopt precautionary measures to avoid any detriment to the financial status of the debtor, (eg appointment of a temporary insolvency administrator) before the insolvency declaration.
+On its own initiative, or upon a request from a creditor, the insolvency court may adopt precautionary measures to avoid any detriment to the financial status of the debtor, (eg, appointment of a temporary insolvency administrator) before the insolvency declaration.

-Precautionary Measures outside Insolvency
+Precautionary Measures outside Insolvency Proceedings

 Notice to the Debtor